aswanthsanthosh/GI-machine-test/README.md

   upload csv file in request as 'file'

-screenshots and recordings are in 'recordings' folder in main branch
+screenshots and recordings are in 'screenshots' folder in main branch